1. About loratadine

 2. Key facts

-- It's usual to take loratadine once a day.
+- You'll usually take loratadine once a day.

 - Loratadine is classed as a non-drowsy antihistamine, but some people still find it makes them feel slightly sleepy.

-- Children may also have a headache and feel tired or nervous after taking loratadine.
+- Children may have a headache and feel tired or nervous after taking loratadine.

 - It's best not to drink alcohol while you're taking loratadine as it can make you feel sleepy.